nikogura/nikogura.com/src/content/blog/most-infrastructure-as-code-is-broken.md

 So the structural flaw is real: the popular IaC tools give you a snapshot when what you need is a control system.
 Reconciliation closes that gap.
 If the post stopped here, it would be just another "adopt GitOps" take, and it would be half wrong.

-## But reconciliation is only half the reason
+## But Reconciliation is only Half the Problem

 Here is where the GitOps evangelists stop, and they shouldn't, because a reconciliation loop bolted onto a broken implementation does not give you correct infrastructure.
 It gives you *incorrect infrastructure, faster, forever, with confidence*.